chiro-hiro/RanDAOs/README.md

 **Challengers** need to brute force *Key* and *Power* values.

-Pick 128 bits from *Result*:
+Pick 128 bits from *Result* as a *Snapshot*:

 ```javascript
 set Snapshot = uint128(Result)
 ```
+Compare to current fingerprint:

 ```javascript
 if BitCompare(Snapshot, Fingerprint) <= RequireDiffrence && Power > RequirePower // Then Key and Power is accepted.
 ```

-*BitCompare()* give the number of difference bits between *Snapshot* and *Fingerprint*
+*BitCompare()* give the number of difference bits between *Snapshot* and *Fingerprint* We are try to find a half collision.

 ### Challenger success to submit his submission

-Challengers are need to deposit 10% of prize pool.
+**Challengers** are need to deposit 10% of prize pool.

-*Seed* value will be changed, after his submission is received.
+*Seed* will be changed, after his submission is received.
 It's mean, *Fingerprint* is also changed

 ```javascript
 let Seed = sha3(Seed, Key)